Best Things to Do in Bordeaux for a Great Time in Southwest France!

 Did you know that Bordeaux has the longest shopping street in Europe?
 So, what better excuse than a walk along Rue Sainte Catherine for your souvenir needs?

-Today, this is one of the most important shopping areas in the city, with more than 250 shops but also dozens of wine bars and cafeterias.
+Today, this is one of the most important shopping areas in the city, with more than 250 shops and dozens of wine bars and cafeterias.
 In the past, however, this road was the main Roman Road in the south of France.

 Spend an Afternoon in the Musée d’Aquitaine